pythonkenyard/TDBuploader/README.md

 -TorrentDB
 -BeyondHD

-#Status update 2022.07.21: lots of nice optomisations pushed
+#Status update 2022.08.08: small patches for recent updates related to tmdb.

 # TDBuploader
 Script for creation of torrents, for your tracker, which also creates text file with mediainfo, screenshots and mediainfo ready for uploading.